 Digital Community Engagement brings together cutting-edge campus-community partnerships with a focus on digital projects.
 Through a series of case studies authored by academics and their community partners, this collection explores models for digital community engagement that leverage new media through reciprocal partnerships.
 The contributions to this volume stand at the crossroads of digital humanities, public history, and community engagement.

-“This book offers a powerful intervention in public humanities and public histories, contextualizing and offering case studies on a series of projects that fit under the rubric of what the editors call “DiCE” or “Digital Community Engagement.~Risam Roopika, Salem State University
+“This book offers a powerful intervention in public humanities and public histories, contextualizing and offering case studies on a series of projects that fit under the rubric of what the editors call “DiCE” or “Digital Community Engagement.~Roopika Risam, Salem State University

 “[The editors bring together] a diverse set of community-focused, digital public history projects that nonetheless cohere into a unified work.
 The case studies are immediately relevant to the concerns of community organizers, activists, and practitioners working today."~Alexandra Werner-Winslow, Appalshop